github/docs/content/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.md

      $ touch ~/.ssh/config
      ```

-   * Open your `~/.ssh/config` file, then modify the file to contain the following lines.
+   * Open your newly created `~/.ssh/config` file by typing `open ~/.ssh/config`, then modify the file to contain the following lines.
 If your SSH key file has a different name or path than the example code, modify the filename or path to match your current setup.

      ```
      Host {% ifversion ghes or ghae %}HOSTNAME{% else %}github.com{% endif %}